What's Your Pleasure?

-What's Your Pleasure? is the fourth studio album by English singer-songwriter Jessie Ware, released on 26 June 2020 by PMR Records and Virgin EMI Records.
+What's Your Pleasure? is the fourth studio album by British singer-songwriter Jessie Ware, released on 26 June 2020 by PMR Records and Virgin EMI Records.
 Ware and co-producer James Ford co-wrote all tracks, along with writers and producers Benji B, Joseph Mount, Kindness, Morgan Geist, Matthew Tavares and Midland.

 The album received widespread critical acclaim.
 It was also a commercial success, earning Ware her first top-three entry and, to date, her highest peak position on both the UK Albums Chart and Scottish Albums Chart.
 Five singles have been released to promote the album.
 In April 2021, What's Your Pleasure? was nominated for Album of the Year at the Brit Awards.
 A reissue subtitled The Platinum Pleasure Edition, was released on 11 June 2021 and preceded by the singles "Please" and "Hot n Heavy".

 Background

 After the promotional cycle for her previous album Glasshouse, Ware felt pressured to quit music due to low album sales and her exhaustion with touring.
 However, Ware's podcast Table Manners gained a larger following of 13 million listeners and soon became Ware's main priority.
 Speaking to The Independent, Ware described the podcast's success as a "turning point" that changed her outlook of herself: "I suddenly felt more comfortable in my skin."
 With the podcast, Ware discusses more personal topics that she felt forced to publicise with her music.

 Upon the announcement of the release of the album in February 2020, Ware described the album as a "two-year labour of love", further citing the album as her visions of "escapism [and] groove".
 The twelve tracks on What's Your Pleasure? move away from her usual "melancholy" sound in her previous releases, to focus on disco, hi-NRG, and house.
 With Ford co-producing the album, Ware intended to pay homage to what the duo called "wedding jams", along with the soul of late American singer-songwriter Minnie Riperton, and the New York underground disco scene.